A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: A new perspective on the Sullivan dictionary

+Here we discuss some notable differences between the Kleinian and Julia settings.
+These are especially interesting to us since the Sullivan dictionary previously provided a very strong parallel in the context of dimension theory.

-1) \textit{Assouad dimension}\\ Our results show that Julia sets of parabolic rational maps can never have full Assouad dimension, that is, we always have $\aso J(T) <2$.
+1) \textit{Assouad dimension.} Our results show that Julia sets of parabolic rational maps can never have full Assouad dimension, that is, we always have $\aso J(T) <2$.
 This uses our result together with \cite[Theorem 8.8]{ADU} which proves that $h<2$.
-This is in stark contrast to the situation for Kleinian limit sets where it is perfectly possible for the Assouad dimension to be full, that is, $\Gamma \in \text{Con}(d)$ with $\aso \lset = d = \dim \mathbb{S}^d$ for any integer $d \geq 1$, even when the limit set is nowhere dense in $\mathbb{S}^d$ which implies $\haus \lset < d$ (see \cite[Theorem D]{Tuk}).
-We note that $\aso J(T) <2$ also follows from \cite[Theorem 1.4]{LG}, where it was proved that parabolic Julia sets are porous, together with \cite[Theorem 5.2]{LK}, where it was proved that porous sets in $\mathbb{R}^d$ must have Assouad dimension strictly less than $d$.
-Our results can thus be viewed as a refinement of the observation that Julia sets are porous.\\
+This is in stark contrast to the situation for Kleinian limit sets where it is perfectly possible for the Assouad dimension to be full, that is, $\Gamma \in \text{Con}(d)$ with $\aso \lset = d = \dim \mathbb{S}^d$ for any integer $d \geq 1$.
+This can even happen when the limit set is nowhere dense (that is, when $\delta<d$, see \cite[Theorem D]{Tuk}).
+We note that $\aso J(T) <2$ also follows from \cite[Theorem 1.4]{LG}, where it was proved that parabolic Julia sets are porous, together with \cite[Theorem 5.2]{LK}, which shows that porous sets in $\mathbb{R}^d$ must have Assouad dimension strictly less than $d$.
+Our results can thus be viewed as a refinement of the observation that parabolic Julia sets are porous.
+We note that Julia sets of general rational maps need not be porous, and may even have positive area.
+This was proved to be possible even within the quadratic family by Buff and Ch\'eritat \cite{buff}.
+We proved in \cite{stuartjulia} that Julia sets with Cremer fixed points have Assouad dimension 2 (and are therefore not porous).